 Gem in the Spotlight: Tanzanite

 Beauty and rarity are two wonderful traits in a gemstone.
 Tanzanite has them both.
 In fact, it is estimated that Tanzanite is 1,000 times rarer than diamond.
 But, what …’s gorgeous color is a captivating mix of blue and purple.
-The deep hues of violet, indigo, and blue come together in an unrivaled blend only found in Tanzanite.
-The amazing look of Tanzanite demands a price to match.
-Yet, even with its … still less in price than better known gems like Rubies, Sapphires, and Emeralds.
-There are many shades of color in the Tanzanite gem market.
-Some Tanzanites are extremely light blue.
-They are uninteresting and bland to look at.
-They are…
+The deep hues of violet, indigo, and blue come together in an unrivaled blend only found in tanzanite.
+Yet, even with its rarity and dynamic look, tanzanite is still less in … than more commonly known gems like rubies, sapphires, and emeralds.
+Gemology of Tanzanite Gemologists refer to this gem as blue zoisite.
+The vast majority (current estimates are around 95%) of tanzanite is heat treated to help bring out…

 4. Three loose rubies in a row triangle oval and pear shaped